bloxstreet/support/guides/training-guide.md

 **Trainer:** *If no HR is in-game to handle a troller, the best way to contact one would be by pinging or messaging an available one through **_the communications server_**.*

-**Kick any LRs who didn't get at least four out of the six questions correct.
-If all have been kicked, proceed to the next step below.**
+**Kick any LRs who failed to get at least four out of the six questions correct.
+Once those who failed have been kicked, proceed to the next step below.**

 ### Passing LRs